 11/24/57 Senator Leverett Saltonstall, (R) Massachusetts (No Close)

-12/01/57 Dr. Simon Ramo, Chief scientist for the ballistic missile
+12/01/57 Dr. Simon Ramo, Chief scientist for the ballistic missile program of the

 U.S. Air Force (No Close)